JacobPulk/art/README.md

 ### explore themes

 You can specify a scheme and (repeatedly) direct the program to find a new theme for it, saving the themes you like.
-Of course, to test each theme, you will probably want to run the scheme+theme combination several times, and may want to save some of those images as well.
+Of course, to test each theme, you will probably want to explore its images (run the scheme+theme combination several times), and may want to save some of those images along the way as well.

 `butterfly` will find a new **theme** for the **scheme** called "butterfly".